hydroper/as3razen/todo/verifier.md

 ## Classes and enumerations

-* [ ] Do not allow destructuring in variable bindings belonging to class or enum top level declarations.
+* [ ] Do not allow destructuring in variable bindings belonging to package, class, or enum top level declarations.
+Only simple identifiers (without non-null operator) may be used as variable bindings in these places.